 Therapy dogs are trained professional dogs that are socialized through a certification program.
 These dogs provide support in schools, hospitals, nursing homes, colleges, corporations, and other distressing locations.
-The goal of training therapy dogs is to help improve the lives of other people in need of companionship.
+The goal of training a therapy dog is to help improve the lives of other people in need of companionship.
 Therefore, these professional dogs are trained to work in public places.
-Places such as planes, restaurants, and libraries, are some of the places that allow therapy dogs.
+Places such as planes, restaurants, and libraries are some of the many locations that allow therapy dogs.

 Why Get a Therapy Dog

-I am a bit biased because I love my dog, but if you have every had a special bond with any dog there is nothing quite like having them nearby you.
-Think about how much easier to is to get out of bed when you feel the wet noise of your dog poking you.
-Overall, having a dog is an incredible opportunity to learn how you can positively affect an animal’s life.
-Therapy dogs take this one step further by providing you and others with a calming feeling.
-They are socialized to let other pet them and be playful.
+While I’m a bit biased because I love my dog, I think almost everyone who has a dog knows how incredible the bond can be.
+Think about how much easier it is to get out of bed when you feel the wet nose of your dog poking you.
+A dog is a beautiful companion in life regardless of having certified training or not.
+Overall, having a dog is an incredible opportunity to learn about how you can positively affect an animal’s life and vice versa.
+Therapy dogs take this one step further by providing you and others with a calming and unconditional support and assistance.
+They are socialized to let others pet them and to behave in many different environments.

 If you have ever been around a loving and caring animal, you might understand how relaxing it is to spend some time with them.
-These professional canines provide the extra support so people can relax and control their feelings.
-Most of the certification programs are very demanding and require the dogs to behavioral tests.
-Many companies use the American Kennel Club’s Canine Good Citizen test to make sure the dog is ready to be pet and play with strangers.
+These professional canines provide extra support so people can relax and control their feelings.
+Most of the certification programs are very demanding and require the dogs to take behavioral tests.
+Many companies use the American Kennel Club’s Canine Good Citizen test to make sure the dog is ready to interact with strangers.

 How Can They Help

 One study from Andreea A. Grigore Alina S. Rusu researched how therapy dogs can help socialize children who have autism.
 They combined therapy dogs with the popular social story method.
-The researchers released their results back in 2014 and found that including therapy dogs helped the children greet others and introduce themselves more often.
-The children needed less prompting to use their social skills.
+The researchers released their results back in 2014 and found that with the inclusion therapy dogs, the children approached others and introduced themselves more often.
+The children also needed less prompting to use their social skill exercises.

 A medical study included in the journal of the Association of Bone and Joint Surgeons ran a study to see if the soothing therapeutic ability of therapy dogs could help patients manage their pain after surgery.
 In this study, medical doctors supplied some patients who were recovering from total joint replacement with therapy dogs.
 The results are in, and the patients with therapy dogs did better.
 They reported less pain and recovered faster than the patients who had the standard treatment after surgery with no therapy dogs.